A LITTLE BIT ABOUT ME...

 3. When will our images be ready to view?

-With most weddings, I am able to get a preview album up on Facebook within the week, and your USB with custom case should arrive at your door within 2-3 weeks.
+With most weddings, I am able to get your online album to you within one week, and your USB with custom case should arrive at your door within 2-3 weeks.
 I hate getting behind in editing, and I’m as eager to see the finished product as you are, so I really do my best to stick to a very quick turnaround time.

 4. Why do you transfer some images to black and white?